jewlofthelotus/SlickQuiz-WordPress/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Bug fix: resolved issue with user scores not saving for logged out users

 = 1.1.0 =
 * Added NEW option to enable the saving of user scores!!
 * Added NEW option to customizable the user's name label when score saving is enabled